Introducing Deepfake Protection

-Phishing Has Evolved:
+Phishing Has Evolved.

-Are You Ready for Phishing 3.0?
+Are You Ready for the Next Wave?

 Phishing has evolved—fast.
 What started as basic email scams has transformed into AI-powered cyber deception.
 Today, cybercriminals are using deepfake technology to create realistic fake personas, voices, and videos to bypass security defenses.